Psittacine beak and feather disease: Treatment and control

-Currently no commercially viable specific treatment for birds affected with chronic PBFD exists.
+Because currently no commercially viable specific treatment for birds affected with chronic PBFD exists, PBFD can be a terminal illness for parrots.
 Epidemiological studies have shown a high seroprevalence in wild and captive flocks, indicating that infection does not always lead to the development of feather lesions.
 Testing regimes currently rely on a combination of viral DNA testing using PCR methods, and excreted antigen detection in feather dander using haemagglutination assay (HA) alongside serology using haemagglutination inhibition (HI).
 The results can identify subclinical birds that are infected but not excreting virus, while also serving to monitor for an antibody response in those birds which have been exposed to infection.
 Depending on the stage of infection, the PCR-positive or -negative status of infected birds can wax and wane while they develop HI antibody.
 In some species, a positive HI antibody result is strong evidence of freedom from infection and disease.
 Culling of infected birds is normally performed in infected captive or commercial flocks.
 There is an ongoing need to develop a vaccine to combat BFDV infection.

 Therapeutic intervention is therefore limited to treating secondary infections, and management of the disease lies mostly in prevention.
 It has been recommended that a combination of quarantine and hygiene control, diagnostic testing and enhancing flock adaptive immunity should be practised to provide the most effective and sustainable control.